cyrilf/ngChat/README.md

 ## Requirements

-- NodeJs installed on your computer.
+- nodeJs installed on your computer.

 ## Steps